 OTTAWA — Today, His Excellency the Right Honourable David Johnston, Governor General of Canada, announced the creation of the Governor

-2016 Governor General’s Innovation Awards laureate, Dr. Breanne Everett attended and participated in the Duke of Edinburgh’s “Pitch@Palace” in May 2018, in London, England.
+2016 Governor General’s Innovation Awards laureate, Dr. Breanne Everett attended and participated in the Duke of York’s “Pitch@Palace” in April 2018, in London, England.

 Dr. Everett is the CEO and co-founder of Orpyx Medical Technologies, as well as a medical doctor and resident in plastic and reconstructive surgery at the University of Calgary.
 Orpyx allowed Dr. Everett to develop her innovative idea for shoe insoles that prompts patients with diabetic foot conditions to move their feet to improve blood flow, which she presented at the Palace.
 Those with diabetes often lose the feeling in their feet and are unreceptive to pain, Orpyx insoles has improved users’ quality of life and reduced health care costs by decreasing the risks of sores, infection, and amputation.